WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 ### 1. Deployment Script Prerequisites (`deploy.sh`)

 The script itself performs pre-flight checks and state management.
+It now automatically checks for critical Organization Policies (e.g., `compute.restrictLoadBalancerCreationForTypes`, `compute.disableInternetNetworkEndpointGroup`) to ensure deployment success.

 **Required Roles:**

 - `roles/storage.admin` (or `roles/storage.objectAdmin` + `roles/storage.legacyBucketReader`) on the State Bucket.
 - `roles/browser` (or `roles/viewer`) on the Target Project.
+- `roles/orgpolicy.policyViewer` (Recommended to allow the script to validate policies).

 **Specific Permissions:**